weharris/C7030-activity/README.md

 ## 4) Present results<a id='present'></a>

 We can discuss this outcome.
-An idea would be for each student to choose one of the chapters and summaris the major ideas in a short presentation, possibly going through some examples with code.
+An idea would be for each student to choose one of the chapters and summarize the major ideas in a short presentation, possibly going through some examples with code.